codewithibkumar/codewithibkumar/README.md

 #### Cloud Computing

 - Deploy on Amazon EC2: High availability and scalability of an application.
-- Amazon S3: Manipulate and store objects in the cloud. _School.
+- Amazon S3: Manipulate and store objects in the cloud.